vrob1bmv0318tb0m03wnqun2mryfeig247vsn4v/BlonAddon/README.md

 # Blon Addon

-Blon is a powerful Meteor Client addon that provides advanced utility modules, commands, and themes for enhanced Minecraft gameplay.
-This addon focuses on leveraging command block "cores" for various exploits and utilities.
+Blon is a weak Meteor Client addon that provides utility modules, commands, and themes for enhanced Minecraft gameplay.
+This addon focuses on leveraging command block "cores" for numerous utilities.

 ## Features